-The full-backs attempt to make up for this by surging forward into the attack.
-However, this leaves a 4-2-3-1 wide open to counter attacks on the width.
+The full-backs attempt to compensate for this by surging forward into the attack.
+However, this leaves a 4-2-3-1 wide open to counterattacks on the width.

 Defensively, force this formation to the width and pin them there.
 Look to counter-attack quickly, isolating the outside backs in 1-vs-1 situations.

 If the counter is not on, then be patient with your attack.
 Be careful when playing through the middle against this formation.
 Look to engage players near the width before slotting the ball to a forward.

 You can mark the forward four players, which will stop their attack, leaving their defensive players to make a move.